saboorElahi/SkipList/README.md

 # SkipList
-This repository contains code in C++ for skip list.
+This repository contains code for skip list implemented in C++.